pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedJAVASCRIPT.md

     * Return Early Pattern for Functions
         * When a return statement is reached, the execution of the current function stops and control returns to the calling location.

+    # OBJECTS
+    * Build JavaScript Objects
+        * Objects are similar to arrays, except that instead of using indexes to access and modify their data, you access the data in objects through what are called properties.
+        * Objects are useful for storing data in a structured way, and can represent real world objects
+            * const cat = {
+                  "name": "Whiskers",
+                  "legs": 4,
+                  "tails": 1,
+                  "enemies": ["Water", "Dogs"]
+              };
+        * In this example, all the properties are stored as strings, such as name, legs, and tails.
+However, you can also use numbers as properties.
+You can even omit the quotes for single-word string properties, as follows:
+            * const anotherObject = {
+                  make: "Ford",
+                  5: "five",
+                  "model": "focus"
+              };
+        * However, if your object has any non-string properties, JavaScript will automatically typecast them as strings.
+    * Accessing Object Properties with Dot Notation
+        * There are two ways to access the properties of an object: dot notation (.) and bracket notation ([]), similar to an array.
+        * Dot notation is what you use when you know the name of the property you're trying to access ahead of time.
+            * const myObj = {
+                  prop1: "val1",
+                  prop2: "val2"
+              };
+              const prop1val = myObj.prop1;
+              const prop2val = myObj.prop2;
+    * Accessing Object Properties with Bracket Notation
+        * The second way to access the properties of an object is bracket notation ([]).
+If the property of the object you are trying to access has a space in its name, you will need to use bracket notation.
+        * However, you can still use bracket notation on object properties without spaces.
+            * const myObj = {
+              "Space Name": "Kirk",
+              "More Space": "Spock",
+              "NoSpace": "USS Enterprise"
+            };
+            myObj["Space Name"];
+            myObj['More Space'];
+            myObj["NoSpace"];